TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/population_synthesis.md

 Post-processing is performed automatically in the standard execution of the gtamodel_popsyn module.
 To specifically target the post-processining step of `gtamodel_popsyn`, use either the `-r` or `-o` command line arguments to only generate a report, or only generate output files.

+When choosing to create the validation report only, the path to a previous run is required as part of the command line arguments.
+The relative path to the output folder is necessary.

 ### Output Files

 After the population synthesis procedure has completed, the synthesized population will be written to the output folder specified in the configuration settings.